-Internship Search FAQ Spring/Summer 2020
+Internship Search FAQs

 The Center for Career Engagement recognizes that the global situation regarding the spread of the coronavirus will affect our students’ job and internship searches.
 The most important thing to remember is to be flexible and adaptable during this time of change and challenges.

 Yes!
-A recent poll found that most employers are moving ahead with summer internship programs, though they are looking at how to change the experience from an in-person internship to a remote/virtual experience.
+A recent poll found that most employers are moving ahead with internship programs, though they are looking at how to change the experience from an in-person internship to a remote/virtual experience.
 We know that circumstances will likely continue to change as we learn more every day, but there are great internship opportunities posting every day.
 And, we know that employers are working to ensure that while internships may look a little different, they will still be meaningful and impactful experiences.

 - What other opportunities can I consider for “back-up” plans?